emaloney/MBToolbox/README.md

 ### Battery & Power Monitoring

-The `MBBatteryMonitor` class reports the device’s power status and battery level, and also posts events through the `NSNotificationCenter` when these values change.
+The `MBBatteryMonitor` class (iOS only) reports the device’s power status and battery level, and also posts events through the `NSNotificationCenter` when these values change.

 ### Network Monitoring

-The `MBNetworkMonitor` class provides details about the current status of the device’s wifi and carrier network, and can also be configured to post `NSNotificationCenter` events as network status changes occur.
+The `MBNetworkMonitor` class provides details about the current status of the device’s wifi and (if available) carrier network, and can also be configured to post `NSNotificationCenter` events as network status changes occur.

 ### Caching